SvennoNito/ScoringHero/README.md

 # ScoringHero - The Open-Source Sleep EEG Scoring Software
-Welcome to **ScoringHero**, an open-source project designed to assist you in EEG sleep scoring.
+Welcome to **ScoringHero**, an open-source project designed to assist you in EEG sleep scoring!
 After being tested and used by multiple labs for over a year, **ScoringHero** has now reached its beta stage and  supports cross-platform compatibility 🚀

 #### 🔍 About
 **ScoringHero** is an open-source tool for visualizing long-term EEG recordings, marking events (such as sleep spindles, artefacts, or anything really), and performing sleep scoring.